wkumari/draft-vandergaast-edns-client-subnet/README.md

 Contavalli, et al.      Expires December 14, 2015               [Page 9]

-Internet-Draft         Client Subnet in DNS Querys             June 2015
+Internet-Draft        Client Subnet in DNS Queries              Jun 2015

-   The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query.
+   The FAMILY, SOURCE PREFIX-LENGTH and ADDRESS in the response MUST match those in the query, unless the query specified only the SOURCE PREFIX-LENGTH for privacy (with FAMILY and ADDRESS set to 0).
    Echoing back these values helps to mitigate certain attack vectors, as described in Section 10.

    The SCOPE PREFIX-LENGTH in the response indicates the network for which the answer is intended.